Mower County, Minnesota: Government

 From its first participating election in 1860 through 1928, Mower County was traditionally Republican, voting for the Republican nominee in every election save 1912, when it voted for Bull Moose nominee and former Republican president Theodore Roosevelt.
 After the New Deal realignment in 1932, Mower County leaned Democratic for about 80 years, voting for the Democrat in every presidential election through 2012 save in Eisenhower's two landslides (1952 and 1956), and 1960, when it voted for Nixon over Kennedy (despite having only narrowly voted for Eisenhower four years earlier).
 In 2016, Donald Trump became the first Republican to carry the county since 1960, winning a high plurality of 49.8%.
 In 2020, he carried it again, this time with a majority, making it the first time the county had voted Republican two elections in a row since 1956 and 1960.
+In 2024, Trump increased his vote share again, winning the county by double digits and having the best performance for a Republican since 1928.